AgungDanuWijaya/KAKTUS/README.md

-# jNNDFT : Java Neural Network Density Functional Theory for Molecule
+# jnnDFT : Java Neural Network Density Functional Theory for Molecule
 jDFT is a Java program to solve the KSDFT equation using the Gaussian function to get a total energy of molecules.
 ## Features
 - SCF with electron density mixing